 Single DCI to schedule N TBs (N>1) where a TB can be repeated over multiple slots (or mini-slots)

 Note: This does not imply that existing slot aggregation and/or repetition for PDSCH and PUSCH by single DCI is precluded for the serving cell.

+[Note: The maximum number of slots that can be scheduled with a single DCI should not be less than 8 for 960 kHz SCS.]

 Companies are encouraged to provide views on Proposal #1c, especially for how to handle square brackets.